Money

 These reported scams assist Tangerine in identifying emerging scam techniques and threats, enabling our cybersecurity teams to take proactive measures to safeguard you and your family.

-Advice given in this article is general in nature and does not take into account your personal circumstances.
-It is not intended to influence readers' decisions about investing or financial products.
-They should always seek their own professional advice that takes into account their own personal circumstances before making any financial decisions.
+This article reflects the views and experience of the author and not necessarily the views of Citro.
+It contains general information only and is not intended to influence readers’ decisions about any financial products or investments.
+Readers’ personal circumstances have not been taken into account and they should always seek their own professional financial and taxation advice that takes into account their personal circumstances before making any financial decisions.